 I’ve been a bit distracted lately.

 Or maybe it’s just because I have spent quite a bit of time thinking about how quickly the years are going by.
 My oldest son soon to be 12.
 Well I don’t typically count the years in this case I kind of sigh as I realized that there’s only a couple more to go.
 These twelve years have gone by too fast.
-So much but still needs to be done taught trained.
-So many regrets and distractions through the years.
+So much but still needs to be done – taught — trained.

 For some time now I’ve been struggling with bringing the lights back into my oldest son.
 Perhaps it’s just a stage he’s in but he’s lost that excitement.
 It’s harder for him to answer when I ask him what he wants to learn today.
 I fear that he too has gotten a bit distracted.
 There are just so many things making it hard for us to focus on what really matters.